-Right now - we need jobs and places to live - this is a city whose role it is to help people live and get incomes to create additional accommodation solutions while providing new tourism opportunities that will be a benefit to both tourists and locals while maintaining the natural environment
+Right now - we need jobs and places to live - this is a city whose role it is to help people live and get incomes.

 I believe the best use is single-family lots no commercial or high-density residential.
 Single-family lots will allow for more affordable housing.
 Keep the density at the Resort and downtown Revelstoke.